-From 6 April 2020, the threshold for requesting formal information and consultation arrangements under the Information and Consultation of Employees Regulations 2004 will be reduced from 10% to 2% of employees, subject to a minimum of 15 employees and only in workplaces with 50 or more employees.
+From 6 April 2020, the threshold for requesting formal information and consultation arrangements under the Information and Consultation of Employees Regulations 2004 is reduced from 10% to 2% of employees, subject to a minimum of 15 employees and only in workplaces with 50 or more employees.
 A valid request will trigger the statutory process for implementing information and consultation arrangements, and the lowering of the threshold will therefore make it easier for employees to seek such arrangements.

 Taxation of termination payments

-From 6 April 2020, termination payments above £30,000 will be subject to employer’s class 1A National Insurance Contributions.
+From 6 April 2020, termination payments above £30,000 are subject to employer’s class 1A National Insurance Contributions.
 Currently, most termination payments (other than payments in respect of notice pay or other payments taxable as earnings) are not subject to either employer or employee NICs.
 Payments above £30,000 will continue to be exempt from employee NICs.

-Bereaved parents will be entitled to take their leave in one two-week block or in two separate blocks of one week in the period of 56 weeks following the child’s death.
+Bereaved parents are entitled to take their leave in one two-week block or in two separate blocks of one week in the period of 56 weeks following the child’s death.
 The right is available to all employed parents, but only those with a minimum of 26 weeks’ service will be entitled to receive statutory parental bereavement pay.

 For further details, see our previous article.